supabase/postgres-meta/docs/source/index.html.md

 ## Authentication

 Authentication is not provided.
-Make sure you use this inside a secure network or put your own API proxy in front.
+Make sure you use this inside a secure network or behind a secure API proxy.